brando90/snap-cluster-setup/notes/static_af_eval_lean_dojo_prover.md

 In addition, to guarantee correctness we want to leverage the power of formal languages and theorem proving.
 Overall the combination of these two worlds (informal and formal) is through the task of Autoformalization -- training AI systems to translate between informal languages (e.g., English) and formal languages (e.g., PyThon, Lean).

-# Goal
-Create a trust worthy benchmark that evaluating autoformalization LLM models using Lead Dojo

 # Background

 Read/skim references: